 Now, however, you have to deal with criminals trying to access information from your smartphone, laptop, or tablet.

-Even large companies are regularly targeted by hackers to try and access social security numbers and more.
+Hackers regularly target even large companies to try and access social security numbers and more.
 So it’s more important than ever to understand all of the resources available to you that can prevent identity theft before it even happens.

 One of the ways you can fight against would-be identity thieves is to implement a fraud alert on your credit reports.
-By getting in touch with one of the credit bureaus, you can make it very difficult for anyone to open up new financing accounts under your name without your explicit permission.
+By getting in touch with one of the three major credit bureaus, you can make it very difficult for anyone to open up new credit accounts under your name without your explicit permission.

 What is a fraud alert?

-A fraud alert lets the credit bureaus know that you think you’re at risk of identity theft and are worried someone might try to open a fraudulent credit account under your name.
+A fraud alert is a notice that is placed on your credit report that lets creditors know that may be at risk of identity theft.
+It’s a good idea to place a fraud alert on your credit report if you are worried someone might try to open a fraudulent credit account under your name.